Skip to Main Content

 K3800 – K4300 Trade regulation

 Note that this tab on international trade encompasses trade between nations (Trade with a "T") and international business transactions between private parties (trade with a "t").
 The latter is a private international law topic.
 As discussed earlier in the introduction of this LibGuide, the term "private international law" is confusing on many levels.
 Private international law involves the application of national law.
-Nevertheless, there are private international law treaties which serve to harmonize national laws thereby facilitating cross-border transactions between private parties.
+Nevertheless, there are private international law treaties that serve to harmonize national laws, thereby facilitating cross-border transactions between private parties.
 Many of the most important private international law treaties can be found at the Hague Conference on Private International Law website.

 The sources of private international law, as applicable in an arbitration of an international commercial dispute, are quite varied and are discussed further here.